 A residence order is an order providing where a child should live.
 In cases where parents separate and there is a dispute about where children should live, the court decides this according to the child's welfare, while the a main consideration is usually who has been the main carer for the child.
-In practice where a mother and a father have separated, there is probably a presumption that the mother has been the main carer and if this has not been the case, the father has the burden to prove this.
+In practice in our experience where a mother and a father have separated, there is probably an assumption (rightly or wrongly) that the mother has been the main carer, and if this has not been the case, the father has the burden to prove this.

 Where there is a residence order in force, the person in whose favour